SP0D/SPOD-Magento-Extension/README.md

 * Decide if there is a shipping method you offer in your store, which has to be mapped to the PREMIUM and/or EXPRESS shipping types of SPOD.

 Optional parameters:
-* decide wether to use the staging environment
+* decide wether to use the staging environment (SPOD > Configuration > Enable Staging > Yes) in case you want to do some testing beforehand on https://app.spod-staging.com/ and with testing payment methods taken from https://docs.adyen.com/development-resources/testing/test-card-numbers
 * enable debug logging, if required